-• Uncontrolled swelling, bruising, pain and loss of vision is a medical emergency.
-If this happens contact the office immediately or go to an emergency room.

-• Excessive bleeding is rare.
+- Uncontrolled swelling, bruising, pain, and loss of vision are a medical emergency.
+If this happens, contact the office immediately or go to an emergency room. - Excessive bleeding is rare.
 If you should experience excessive bleeding, apply pressure on the wound with ice packs.
-Lie quietly with your head elevated.
-Go to the nearest emergency or contact the office if bleeding is uncontrolled.
+Lie quietly with you head elevated.
+Go to the nearest emergency department or contact the office if bleeding is uncontrolled. - Fever